JC Stewart

-John Callum Stewart (born 8 February 1997), known professionally as JC Stewart or Callum Stewart, is a Northern Irish singer-songwriter.
+John Callum Stewart (born 8 February 1997), known professionally as JC Stewart or Callum Stewart, is a singer-songwriter from Northern Ireland.
 In 2020, he went viral after Jennifer Aniston reposted his parody of the theme song from Friends.
 He released his EP When the Lights Hits the Room later that year.

 Early life

 Stewart grew up on a farm in Magherafelt, County Londonderry, Northern Ireland.
 He has two younger sisters and is the fourth generation of JC Stewarts, with his family running a grocery business of the same name.

 Despite not coming from a particularly musical family, Stewart sang in school and was encouraged by his mum to attend a local theatre where he learnt to make music and fell in love with songwriting aged 14.
-He notes that his dad's record collection inspired him to listen to The Who and The Band.
+He notes that his dad's record collection inspired him to listen to the Who and the Band.

 Once he had finished school Stewart took a gap year and then moved to Brighton to study International Relations at Sussex University but dropped out of university and moved to London to pursue music instead.